Degree Application Information

 Letters of Recommendation

-One official transcript of all previous college or university work must be submitted directly from the previous institution to our office.
+An official transcript of all previous college or university work must be submitted directly from the previous institution to our office.
 We will obtain all transcripts from the University of Maine System campuses.

 Graduate Examination Scores

 - Applicants to the MBA program should submit Graduate Management Admission Test (GMAT) scores in lieu of the GRE, however GRE scores may be accepted on a case by case basis.
-Please use institution code 1ZF-RM-18 when requesting official scores to be sent.

 - Applicants to the Master of Education and the Master of Nursing programs may submit Miller Analogies Test (MAT) scores in lieu of the GRE.
-Please use institution code 1278 when requesting official scores to be sent.

 - Official English proficiency examination scores are required unless you have received a degree from an English-speaking institution.
 We accept the following score reports directly from the testing agency: